deepakkanyan/KMP-API/README.md

 - Kotlin serialization with version `1.8.20`.
 - Coroutines support with version `1.7.1`.
 - Ktor client for network operations with version `2.3.2`.
+- ComposeUI for Android
+- SwiftUI for iOS

 ## Getting Started